Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

-\begin{example} A layered signature with the shape $\bullet$ (a multigraph with one object and no vertices) is an ordinary monoidal signature.
+\begin{example} A layered signature with the shape $\bullet$ (a quiver with one vertex and no edges) is an ordinary monoidal signature.
 A layered signature with the shape $\bullet\longrightarrow\bullet$ consists of two monoidal signatures and a single generator between them. \end{example}